petroly-initiative/petroly-react/README.md

 ## Getting Started
 ### Notes
-- make sure to clone the Petroly backend repository in order to run the project, clone `<backend repo link here>`
+- make sure to clone the Petroly backend repository in order to run the project, clone `<a href="https://github.com/petroly-initiative/petroly-django">link</a>
 - this project runs on `node v16`, so make sure youe have the righe `nodejs` verion installed

 - download the python backend dependencies via your selected virtual environment option